Updated on August 3, 2022

 The third type of deed is a “quitclaim deed” A quitclaim deed transfers to the grantee whatever right, title, and interest the grantor had in the property at the time he or she executed the deed.
 Unlike a grant deed or a warranty deed, a quitclaim deed does not contain any implied covenants or promises.

-At Schorr Law, Our real estate lawyers in Los Angeles, has experience with a variety of real estate matters, including property ownership transfers and deeds.
-To inquire about a free 30-minute consultation, send us a message.
+At Schorr Law, Our real estate lawyers in Los Angeles have experience with a variety of real estate matters, including property ownership transfers and deeds.
+To inquire about a free 30-minute consultation, you can call us directly at (310) 954-1877, text us at (310) 706-2265, or send us a message.